-Middle-office operations managers at alternative fund management firms accessing SS&C Technologies’ Geneva portfolio accounting system through reseller Arcesium are now caught in the crossfires of a lawsuit against SS&C Advent and its parent SS&C with their ability to use SS&C’s Geneva portfolio accounting system possibly in question.
+Middle-office operations managers at alternative fund management firms accessing SS&C Technologies’ Geneva portfolio accounting system through reseller Arcesium are now caught in the crossfires of its lawsuit against SS&C Advent and its parent SS&C, with their ability to use SS&C’s Geneva portfolio accounting system possibly in question.

 SS&C’s Geneva platform is one of the most popular applications used by alternative fund managers to keep track of their positions, income accruals, corporate actions and performance calculations.
 Fund administrators servicing alternative fund managers also use the platform to do their clients’ required middle and back-office work.
 Switching to another portfolio accounting system would wreak havoc on fund management and fund administrators’ operations and IT managers as they would have to readjust all of their other applications tightly wound with the Geneva platform.
 The Windor, Connecticut-headquartered SS&C inherited the Geneva application through its purchase of Advent Software in 2015.